How Do I Protect My Deposit When Buying a House?

 For most people, the deposit they pay when buying a house is a considerable amount of money.
 Unlike the completion funds which, when paid, enables you to obtain the legal Title to the property, the deposit appears no more than a holding fee.
 You don’t own anything.
 You simply have a contract to buy the property.

 It’s worth noting that thousands of property transactions happen every day across the UK and very rarely will a situation arise where the security of the deposit is in question.
-However, if you have any questions or concerns get in touch with our Conveyancing Solicitors for free initial advice.
+However, if you have any questions get in touch with our Conveyancing Solicitors for free initial advice.

 So What Happens to the Deposit?